TBSSvis: Visual Analytics for Temporal Blind Source Separation: Visualization Design Justification

 To compare weights of different parametrizations, we encode triangle marks on a shared axis.
 Triangles are stacked in case they otherwise completely occlude each other.

-To compare lag sets, we use interweaved histograms where the color saturation of a bar encodes the lag size to give an additional visual hint of the lag distribution, and to be consistent with the encoding in the lag selection (\Fref{sec:app--parameter-selection--lag-selection}).
-First we compute bins, the size of which is controlled in the toolbar, and frequencies for every lag set.
-Then the individual bars are positioned in a grid such that bars of the same lag set are in the same row, and bars representing the same bin are in the same column.
-To save display space, empty columns are hidden by default, but can be shown after user interaction to revert to the histograms our users are familiar with.
-Interweaved histograms show distinct images for same (all bars align and have similar height) and different lag sets (bars appear interweaved).
+To compare lag sets, we use interweaved histograms where the color saturation of a bar encodes the lag size to give an additional visual hint of the lag distribution, and to be consistent with the encoding in the lag selection (\Fref{sec:app--parameter-selection--lag-selection}). \Fref{fig:app--interweaved-lags} shows how they are generated.
+First, individual bars are positioned in a grid such that bars of the same lag set are in the same row, and bars representing the same bin are in the same column (base view).
+To save display space, empty columns are hidden by default (condensed view), but can be shown after user interaction.
+Increasing the bin size leads to familiar histogram shapes (aggregated view).
+Interweaved histograms show distinct images for same (bars align vertically and have similar height) and different lag sets (bars appear interweaved).